 Interest rates and terms vary and can be found online at providers’ websites.

 TD rates and terms vary and you can read more on this online at providers' websites.
 To help decide whether a TD is the right investment for you and what features to consider, ASIC has published a guide on its website.

 What to do when it matures:

-When your TD is maturing, the financial institution holding it will usually be in contact to explain what your options are and you will have to tell them what to do with your TD.
+When your TD is maturing, banks will usually contact you to explain what your options are and you will have to tell them what to do with your TD.

-If you do nothing, your TD may automatically be reinvested for the same term at the interest rate available on the maturity date.
+If you do nothing, your TD may be closed, placed in the holding facility of your account, or be automatically reinvested for the same term at the interest rate available on the maturity date.
 This can be significantly different from the previous interest rate.